Saturday, March 8, 2025

 Gun Sur Mer to Fort Pierce - The Crossing

-We got up at 5:30 to depart the Bahamas
+We got up at 5:30 to depart the Bahamas.

 We came into Fort Pierce Inlet in the dark.
 Chris was my eyes.

 Monday was rainy and we stayed aboard Bellum.
+Bellum goes for a good wash.

 Friday, March 7, 2025